aczietlow/hugo-blog/content/posts/2024/keycloak-with-docker-compose.md

 ## Some Notes

 This instance of Keycloak was started using the `start-dev` option when starting the server.
-This is, as the command applies, a more developer friendly method for getting started quickly.
+This approach, as indicated by the command, is a more developer-friendly method for getting started quickly.
 Some default configurations for start-dev are:
 - HTTP is enabled (HTTPS is available, but not required)
 - Strict hostname matching is disabled
 - Theme-caching and template-caching are disabled